PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit extracts terminal Transpose/Dequantize sanitation into `passes/quantization_cleanup.py`.
-One maintained `ModelIRGraphIndex` now spans both historical subphases: indexed edge/output replacement and operator reordering for terminal Transpose-to-Dequantize, then indexed public-output rename and Transpose removal for terminal Dequantize-to- Transpose.
-Separate statistics, ordered restart, output metadata, unique intermediate naming, public/fan-out guards, per-tensor quantization, and pruning retain the former contract.
+The latest implementation unit extracts the Transpose-Dequantize-keepdims- Mean-Quantize bridge into `passes/quantization_cleanup.py`.
+One maintained `ModelIRGraphIndex` owns graph-order candidates, all exclusive edges, Q input rewiring, preserving-Transpose insertion, and old pre-Transpose removal.
+Axes, shape/signature, unique tensor naming, public/fan-out guards, fixed-point order, and pruning retain the former valid behavior.
+Match planning now validates the output permutation before any mutation, eliminating a former partial-metadata rewrite on invalid permutations.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.